 Is Manual or Auto Better for Off-Roading?
 (Mudding)

 Manual vs Automatic aside, the first thing to do when going mudding is to decrease your tire pressure to around 20-24 psi.
 Next, make sure your transfer case is in 4Lo.

 NB Make 100% sure your Traction Control (TC) is switched off.

 Always make sure there are no dangerous obstacles lurking under the mud so take a stick and have a poke around before you attempt it.
 Also, this will help you get a feel for how soft and deep the bottom of the muddy track is.
 Make sure there are no logs or rocks below the surface that somebody has previously thrown in there for some extra traction.
 If you are driving an auto you want to make sure the sequential shift is selected and that 4Lo is engaged.

-In a manual transmission you want to select 1st or 2nd 4Lo and that depends on how tight the track is upfront.
-In most cases there is always a set of ruts in front of you so don’t attempt to avoid them just drive straight into those muddy ruts as you will more than likely slip right into them anyway.
+In a manual transmission, you want to select 1st or 2nd 4Lo and that depends on how tight the track is upfront.
+In most cases, there are a set of ruts in front of you so don’t attempt to avoid them just drive straight into those muddy ruts as you will more than likely slip right into them anyway.
 The only exception to that rule is if the muddy ruts ahead are much deeper than your tires – then you will want to avoid them as much as possible.
 This is because deep muddy ruts that are deeper than your tires will only result in your vehicle “bellying-up” anyway.

 Automatic Mud Driving Guide